ErpNetDocs/info/legal/platform-terms-of-use.md

   - That result from faulty input, instructions, or arguments (for example, requests to access files that do not exist);
   - That result from your attempts to perform operations that exceed prescribed quotas or that resulted from our throttling of suspected abusive behaviour;

-- **“Usage Metric”** means the standard of measurement for determining the permitted use and calculating the fees due for a Cloud Service as set forth in an Order Form.
+- **“Usage Metric”** means the standard of measurement for determining the permitted use and calculating the fees due for a Cloud Service as set forth in a Subscription Order.

 - **“User”** means, in the case of an individual accepting these terms on their own behalf, such individual.
 In the case of an individual accepting this Agreement on behalf of a company or other legal entity, user is an individual who is authorized by Customer to use a Service, for whom Customer has purchased a license (or in the case of any Services provided by ERP.net without charge, for whom a Service has been provisioned), and to whom Customer (or, when applicable, ERP.net at Customer’s request) has supplied a user identification and password (for Services utilizing authentication).
 Users may include, for example, employees, consultants, contractors, and agents of Customer, and third parties with which Customer transacts business.